Reciprocal Borrowing Agreements: Direct Borrowing from Non-Queen's Libraries

 An "OCUL" card may be required by some Ontario university libraries, to verify that the student or faculty member is entitled to the IUBP privileges.
 Queen's students and faculty can obtain an OCUL card, during regular business hours, at the Information desk in Stauffer Library.

-Students who are registered at other Ontario universities may apply for a Queen's library card by filling in an application form (available at Bracken, Education, Engineering and Science, Law, and Stauffer Libraries) and by presenting a valid student card from their home university along with another piece of personal identification.
+Students who are registered at other Ontario universities may apply for a Queen's library card by filling in an application form and by presenting a valid student card from their home university along with another piece of personal identification.
 Similarly, faculty employed at other Ontario universities may apply for a Queen's library card by presenting a valid staff card from their home university along with another piece of personal identification.
 (Note: The one exception is RMC students and faculty, who do not need to fill in an IUBP application form to borrow from a Queen's library as long as their RMC student or staff card has an RMC barcode on it.)

 Universities participating in the IUBP program include: Brock, Carleton, Guelph, Lakehead, Laurentian, McMaster, Nipissing, Ontario College of Art & Design, Ottawa, Queen's, Royal Military College, Ryerson, Trent, Waterloo, Western, Wilfrid Laurier, Windsor, York, and (subject to the limitations mentioned above) the University of Toronto.